Gerhard Ludwig Müller: Liberation theology

 In an interview by the German daily Frankfurter Allgemeine Zeitung, Müller said that Pope Francis "is not so much a liberation theologian in the academic sense but, as far as pastoral work is concerned, he has close ties with liberation theology's concerns.
 What we can learn from him is the insight that there is no pastoral work without profound theology and vice versa."
 In the 1980s, the CDF under then-Cardinal Joseph Ratzinger attacked certain forms of liberation theology as borrowing "from various currents of Marxist thought".
 During a visit to Peru in 1988, then-professor Müller discussed it with his friend and teacher Gustavo Gutiérrez, regarded as the father of Latin American liberation theology, who convinced him of its orthodoxy.
 Müller explained that liberation theology focused on orthopraxis, "the correct way of acting in a Christian fashion since it comes from true faith", congruent with the Gospel for the Poor, i. e. "for those on the periphery", to borrow the terminology that Pope Francis had repeatedly used.
 Müller said: "How can we speak of the love and mercy of God in face of the suffering of so many people who don't have food, water, health care, who don't know how to offer a future to their children. ...
 This is possible only if we are also willing to be with the people, to accept them as brothers and sisters, without paternalism from on high."

 In an October 2023 article for First Things, Müller re-examined Pope Benedict XVI's relationship with liberation theology, arguing that the Church does not reject the goal of liberation, nor a concern for material conditions.
 He went on arguing that the Holy See condemned liberation theology only as long as it borrowed elements from Marxist and utopian philosophy, while affirming liberation theology to the extent that it sought to help the poor.
-According to Müller, it is important to note that Gutiérrez's positions were never censored by the Holy See, and he was only asked to modify some of his statements.
+According to Müller, Gutiérrez's positions were never censored by the Holy See, and he was only asked to modify some of his statements.